elephantrobotics/mycobot450_docs/myCobot_Pro_450_en/3-FunctionsAndApplications/6.developmentGuide/6.1-python/2_API.md

 - **Parameters:**
   - `data` (`list`) List contents are in hexadecimal format, with a maximum length of 64 characters.

-### 16. Set up 485 communication at the end of the robotic arm
+### 16. Set Up 485 Communication At The End Of The Robotic Arm

 <!-- #### `tool_serial_restore()`